Ramsey: probabilistic modelling using Haiku#

 In order to contribute:

-Clone Ramsey and install it and its dev dependencies via
+1. Clone Ramsey and install it and the package manager uv from here.

 License#